Updated: Mar 28, 2021

-Wash the quinoa in a sieve and then place in a saucepan with 2 cups of stock and a pinch of salt.
-Use vegetable bouillon powder or homemade stock.
+Wash the quinoa in a sieve and then place in a saucepan with 2 cups of stock.
+Use vegetable bouillon powder or homemade stock and a pinch of salt.
 Bring to a simmer and cook for 15 minutes until the grain is fluffy and the stock has disappeared.
-Then place the sauce lid on the pan and let it rest of 5 mintues.
+Then place the sauce lid on the pan and let it rest of 5 minutes.

 Bring a sauce of water to the boil and a teaspoon of salt.
 In a bowl, fill with cold water.
-In turn blanch the cougettes, green beans, tenderstem brocoli and kale.
+In turn blanch the courgettes, green beans, tenderstem broccoli and kale.
 Scoop out with a slotted spoon and place into the cold water.

-Add a little ghee or coconut oil the a frying pan.
-When hot sautee the celery, fennel and root ginger for 2 minutes.
-Add the spices, cook until you can smell the aroma.
-Add a little water if this mixture becomes too dry.
+Add a little coconut oil the a frying pan.
+When hot saute the celery, fennel and root ginger for 2 minutes, then add the tamari.
+Bring all ingredients together in one bowl and stir in the chopped fresh summer herbs.